jr-cologne/jr-cologne.de/README.md

 Other changes and updates are not included in the changelog, therefore please refer to the [release notes](https://github.com/jr-cologne/jr-cologne.de/releases).

+## License

+This project is licensed under the [MIT License](https://github.com/jr-cologne/jr-cologne.de/blob/master/LICENSE).

+Please note that the German copyright (*Urheberrecht*) applies for the content of the website.
+Only the code itself here on GitHub is licensed under the MIT license, nothing else!

 ## A few more words for you...

 Are you interested in my website?
 You are welcome to contribute to this in any kind!